How do you apply for an RFC Mexico as a foreigner? Here’s a detailed and personal experience on how to apply for your tax form in Mexico.

 Huh, you learn something new every day huh?
 I am a temporary visa holder (4 years) and my visa type is non-lucrative which means I am not allowed to do financial activities within the country.

-✅ Step-by-step guide on how to apply for an RFC in Mexico
+✅ How to apply for RFC Mexico as a foreigner

 Step #1: Schedule an appointment